ethereum/act/README.md

 contract invariants, we hope that it is easier to do that via multiple easier
 steps:

-1. Given `behaviour case`, show that `post storage` is implemented by the bytecode.
+1. Given a `behaviour`, show that implementation bytecode results in storage updates and return values as specified.
-2. Given `behaviour`, prove that the `post condition` holds.
+2. Given a `behaviour`, prove that the `post condition` described in the `ensures` section holds, assuming the `pre condition` described in the `iff` section.
-3. Given `post conditions`, show contract invariant properties.
+3. Given a set of `behaviour`s, prove contract invariants.
 4. Given `(transition system = "CONTRACT")`, show that arbitrary properties hold.